ag88/embtomcatwebdav/src/site/mark-pre/README.md

 ```
 In some operating systems, it may be possible to run it by simply double clicking on the jar file after Java/JDK is installed.

-To run with parameters e.g. using the Upload servlet
+To run with parameters e.g. using the Upload servlet.
+This is recommended, it is the feature of this app.
 ```
 java -jar ${project.artifactId}-${project.version}.jar -U
 ```